Funding the Education of the Next Generation of African American Leaders in Dallas

 The Marie Trahan/Susman Godfrey Scholarship - awarded to an outstanding African-American male or female law student that is from (born in or raised in) the state of Texas.

-The Judge's Scholarship - awarded to either a male or female minority law student who has excelled academically.
+The Phyllis Lister Brown Scholarship - awarded to either a male or female minority law student who has excelled academically.

-The 2016 scholarships will be presented at the J.L.
-Turner Legal Association Foundation's 62nd Anniversary Scholarship and Awards Gala that will be held on Saturday October 22, 2016 in Dallas, Texas.
+Scholarship Presentation: The 2023 scholarships will be presented at the J.L.
+Turner Legal Association Foundation's 71st Anniversary Scholarship and Awards Gala that will be held on October 21, 2023, in Dallas, Texas.